A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

 giving

-where $S$ plays the role of the joint phase via $\bar{\theta}=-\frac{1}{\hbar}S$ (as we will see).
-Then we can infer from (144) that if a narrow bandwidth of common ether modes is driving the \emph{zbw} oscillations of both particles (as described in hypothesis 3 above), the evolution of the osmotic potential (sourced by the common ether modes) will develop functional dependence on the positions of both particles.
+Then we can infer from (146) that if a narrow bandwidth of common ether modes is driving the \emph{zbw} oscillations of both particles (as described in hypothesis 3 above), the evolution of the osmotic potential (sourced by the common ether modes) will develop functional dependence on the positions of both particles.
 The precise form of this functional dependence and how it evolves in time will depend on the evolution equation for $S$, which we of course need to specify (but already know will end up being the $N$-particle quantum HJ equation).